BIOCHEMISTRY - DR. JAKUBOWSKI

 Permeability coefficient (cm/s) of natural and synthetic membranes to D-Glucose and D-mannitol at 25oC.

 Two types of proteins are involved in facilitated diffusion.
-The type described best by this section are carrier proteins (which are also called permeases or transport proteins).
-The receptor referred to above that moves glucose across the membrane is a glucose transporter (GLUT1).
-The other type that facilitate diffusion of ions down a concentration gradient are called channels.
-In the former cases, the ligand binds the receptor (permease, transport protein) which induces a conformational change in the receptor as illustrated in the animation above and in the figure link below.
+Carrier proteins (also called permeases or transporters) such as the glucose transporter (GLUT1) move solute molecules across a membrane, Channels facilitate diffusion of ions down a concentration gradient.
+In the former cases, the ligand binds the receptor (permease, transport protein) which induces a conformational change in the receptor as illustrated in the animation above and in the figure link below.)

 Figure: Models for facilitated diffusion of glucose